 Rates to be charged for service hereunder shall be fair and reasonable and no higher than necessary to provide a fair return upon investment (original cost less depreciation) together with a reasonable margin of profit upon the operation of the system.
 When its license shall take effect, the licensee shall have authority to charge and collect, not to exceed a scheduled rate attached to and made a part of the licensee's application for an initial two-year period.
-The schedule of rates shall include and make reference to initial connection charges, additional installation at the same location, disconnect service charges, charges for relocating service within a home and monthly service charges and shall include the charges for connecting to an existing master antenna television system.
-The licensee shall levy no monthly service charges for public and private educational institutions, hospitals, police and fire stations or the city hall as long as such services are not resold, and may charge an installation charge for running and maintaining extra lines.
+The schedule of rates shall include and make reference to initial connection charges, additional installation at the same location, disconnect service charges for connecting to an existing master antenna television system.
+The licensee shall levy no monthly service charges for public and private educational installation charge for running and maintaining extra lines.